KaiSingL/Java-Web-Scraper/README.md

-# Java-Web-Stock-Scraper
+# Java-Web-Scraper
-A web scraper for trying out web scraping.
+A web scraper for trying out web scraping using JSoup